kubewarden/kubewarden.io/content/blog/2021/11/deep-dive-into-policy-logging.md

 formats](https://github.com/kubewarden/policy-server/blob/d615bfe7fdf1fe6001e655360fe85f0db2194410/src/cli.rs#L174-L206):
 `json`, `text` and `otlp`.

 `otlp`?
 I hear you ask.
-It stands for OpenTelemetry Protocol.
+It stands for [OpenTelemetry](https://opentelemetry.io/) Protocol.
 We will look into that in a bit.

 If the `policy-server` is run with the `--log-fmt` argument set to `json` or `text`, the output will be printed to the standard error file descriptor in JSON or plain text formats.
+These messages can be read using `kubectl logs <policy-server-pod>`.

 If `--log-fmt` is set to `otlp`, the `policy-server` will use OpenTelemetry to report logs and traces.